matanew1/matanew1/README.md

 **`Digital Craftsman`**

-I'm an full-stack building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm a full-stack building my version of the digital world one step at a time.
+All coding projects are built from the ground up, from planning and designing to solving real-life problems with code.

    <p align="left">
       <a href="https://github.com/matanew1?tab=followers">